 Occasionally, all this leads into a long involved discussion of the repression of female sexuality in patriarchal societies as I explain to them that no, I don’t care what your dictionary says, puta is not a good translation.

 But that’s a story for another day.
 Wordreference, as usual, has a lot to say.

 Ryan Gosling is here, doing a character study for the film.

 Want some more minimal pairs to keep your English sharp?
 Try sheet and shit.

 P.S.
 I guess I should mention that a lot of Spaniards use words without being entirely clear on their meanings.
 If you find something to be not quite politically correct enough for your tastes, my personal (and completely serious) recommendation is to treat it as a teachable moment, and not freak the fuck out.
 They probably just don’t know that it could be offensive.
 And their idea of political correctness is certainly different than yours.
 So suck it up and teach ’em something!
 And see also: Obscene conversations with ESL students.
 Or hey, how about the top 10 obscene Spanish expressions?
 That one’s always fun!

 P.P.S.
 Ok, now I’m retired.
-But I made a video about it anyway: How to pronounce beach and bitch.
+But I made a video about it anyway, with the explanation in Spanish.
+Here it is: How to pronounce beach and bitch.